 iii.
 Communications that are necessary and solely related to the ordinary course of business concerning a requesting agency's existing Public Service Grant contract(s).

 (f) Disqualification; Notification.
-If a requesting agency's application fails to include the items and Section headings specified in Sections 118.806 (b)(1) through 118.806(b)(8)(i) and (ii) or fails to meet the format requirements of 118.806(c) above, such application shall not be considered and reviewed by the PSG Council.
-As long as an application contains the required Section headings in Sections 118.806(b)(3) through 118.806(b)(8)(i) and (ii) above, together with some information describing the same and is properly formatted, such application shall be deemed to have complied with the requirements of Sections 118.806(b)(3) through 118.806(b)(8)(i) and (ii).
+If a requesting agency's application fails to include the items and Section headings specified in Sections 118.806 (b)(1) through 118.806(7) or fails to meet the format requirements of 118.806(c) above, such application shall not be considered and reviewed by the PSG Council.
+As long as an application contains the required Section headings in Sections 118.806(b)(3) through 118.806(7) above, together with some information describing the same and is properly formatted, such application shall be deemed to have complied with the requirements of Sections 118.806(b)(3) through 118.806(7).
 Failure by a requesting agency to provide adequate information under each required Section may result in a lower application score and ranking.

 The PSG Council staff shall notify requesting agencies in writing within three business days of its decision to qualify or disqualify such requesting agency's application from consideration and review by the PSG Council.
 Such notice shall specify the reasons for the disqualification and the requesting agency's right to appeal the decision pursuant to the procedures set forth in Section 118.810.
 The PSG Council shall be informed by staff of the requesting agencies deemed by staff to be disqualified pursuant to this Section at the earliest PSG Council meeting following the staff's determination.